kimh/clojure-by-example/source/index.md

 <br>
 <br>

-We can also provide multiple bindings.
+You can also provide multiple bindings.

 ```clojure
 user=>  (let [object "light"]